staticvariablejames/SpicedCookies/README.md

     the displayed stock market delta would be wrong during the first tick after loading a save game.

+- Fixed: backup counter for this session wasn't being incremented if the backup achievements were disabled.

 - Change: Awarding achievements based on across-ascensions progress is now disabled by default.